grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 > **Note:** You can learn more about out of order samples in Prometheus, in the blog post [Debugging out of order samples](https://www.robustperception.io/debugging-out-of-order-samples/).

-### err-mimir-ephemeral-sample-out-of-order

-This error occurs when the ingester rejects a sample because another sample with a more recent timestamp has already been ingested for the same series in the ephemeral storage.

-Please refer to [err-mimir-sample-out-of-order](#err-mimir-sample-out-of-order) for possible reasons.

-> **Note**: It is not possible to enable out-of-order sample ingestion for ephemeral storage.

 ### err-mimir-sample-duplicate-timestamp

 This error occurs when the ingester rejects a sample because it is a duplicate of a previously received sample with the same timestamp but different value in the same time series.

-Common **causes**:

-- Multiple endpoints are exporting the same metrics, or multiple Prometheus instances are scraping different metrics with identical labels.
-- Prometheus relabelling has been configured and it causes series to clash after the relabelling.
-Check the error message for information about which series has received a duplicate sample.

-### err-mimir-ephemeral-sample-duplicate-timestamp

-This error occurs when the ingester rejects a sample because it is a duplicate of a previously received sample with the same timestamp but different value for the same ephemeral series.

 Common **causes**: